Is the virtual world becoming a reality? It would seem so.

 Project ‘Anywhere’ is an intention to breach the limits of physical human presence in space, by replacing kinaesthetic, visual and auditory with artificial sensory experiences, in a fully interactive virtual environment.

 We are amazed and fascinated by ‘project Anywhere’.
 Designed by Constantinos Miltiadis for his postgraduate thesis at ETH University, Zurich, project Anywhere transports your vision and your body to a digital world.
 The ‘Inteligloves’ capture hand movements and Kinect gloves track your skeleton.
-This combination feeds, in real time, to your computer, which in turn sends it, via cloud to the app on your phone.
+This combination feeds, in real time, to your computer, which in turn sends it, via the cloud to the app on your phone.

 Oh yes, we failed to make mention of the appearance of a smartphone.
-This is housed in mask.
+This is housed in a mask.
 Thus creating a truly immersive digital experience.

 Miltiadis’s concept kit recently won him the Arthur C Clarke design award from the American Museum of Science Fiction.
 Further cementing this piece of science fiction as more than tangible science fact!